 In other related developments:

-— New York Mets star Pete Alonso is the latest high-profile athlete to speak out against racial injustice in the wake of the Floyd’s death.
-Alonso posted on Instagram that his ‘heart has been broken’ and says he won't remain silent on the subject.
+— New York Mets star Pete Alonso has chimed in on the death of Floyd, posting on Instagram that his ‘heart has been broken’ and says he won't remain silent on the subject.
 Alonso says he will stand with those who have discriminated against based on the color of their skin.
 The NL Rookie of the Year says there needs to be change made for the better of humanity.

 — NFL Commissioner Roger Goodell says an urgent need for action remains following Floyd’s death and the ensuing the protests around the country.
 In a statement Saturday, Goodell said, “As current events dramatically underscore, there remains much more to do as a country and as a league.”
 Goodell added that the protesters’ reactions “reflect the pain, anger and frustration that so many of us feel.”

 — Thabo Sefolosha (TAH'-boh sehf-ah-LOH'-shuh) says watching video of Floyd's death awakened painful memories of what happened to him five years ago in New York City.
 The NBA veteran suffered a broken leg and other injuries while being arrested outside a Manhattan nightclub.
 He later settled a case alleging his civil rights were violated.
 Sefolosha tells The Associated Press that his leg has healed, but the emotional wounds have not.
 He says his treatment by police left lasting feelings of anger, frustration and a distrust of law enforcement.

 — Several German soccer players have joined in protests over Floyd’s death.
 A Borussia Dortmund player lifted his jersey to reveal a T-shirt with the handwritten message “Justice for George Floyd” on the front.
 In another game Sunday, a player took a knee.
 On Saturday a player wore an armband with the handwritten message “Justice for George.”